mrafayaleem/mrafayaleem.github.io/_posts/2016-03-31-apache-kafka-producer-benchmarks.md

 - Three `m4.large` **shared** tenancy Kafka broker servers as a cluster with 128 GiB EBS Magnetic storage each.
 - One `m4.xlarge` **shared** tenancy Zookeeper server for the whole Kafka cluster with 128 GiB EBS Magnetic storage.

-I am not aware of any reasons where a Zookeeper cluster would perform significantly better than a single Zookeper server particularly for this configuration, so I went for a single server.
+I am not aware of any reasons where a Zookeeper cluster would perform significantly better than a single Zookeper server particularly for this configuration, so I went for a single server instead.
 For these benchmarks, Zookeer server was also used to run the producers for each language choice.

 I kept Kafka and Zookeeper server configurations to mostly the default ones defined in `server.properties` and `zookeeper.properties` respectively.
 In particular, none of the server configurations were tweeked for these benchmarks.